CorwinMacGregor/Hydroneer/Pakked Mods/README.md

 Known issues:

 - [X] FIXED: UV texturing is bad in pipe's waist, resulting in a flat matte coloration
+- [x] FIXED: Restrictor Pipes not saving in the savefile

 # --REMOVED-- MacGregor Emporium